cl91/NeptuneOS/docs/Developer-Guide.md

 system driver, and then gets reflected back to the IO manager, which in turn redirects the IRP to the file system driver for a second time, typically with some flags adjusted.
 This recursive behavior is OK for Windows since drivers run in kernel mode.
-On a microkernel operating system such as Neptune OS, this would incur unacceptable performance penalties and is therefore disallowed.
-On Neptune OS the flow of IRPs is always uni-directional and goes from the IO manager in the Executive, to the file system driver, and then to the underlying secondary disk driver.
+On a microkernel operating system such as Neptune OS, this would incur unacceptable performance penalties.
+On Neptune OS, by design the flow of IRPs is always uni-directional and goes from the IO manager in the Executive, to the file system driver, and then to the underlying secondary disk driver.

 Synchronization: in Windows/ReactOS, most file system drivers will need to carefully guard concurrent write operations in order to maintain consistency of data.
 Typically